 If Turnitin is being used in a Course you are enrolled in, the ANU highly recommends that students use Turnitin, however, it is not mandatory for either lecturers or students.
 If a student does not want to submit an assignment to Turnitin, the student may 'opt-out' of using Turnitin for that assignment.

 If a student does not want to submit an assignment to Turnitin, the student may 'opt-out' by approaching their lecturer and explaining they do not want to use Turnitin.
 Please contact your lecturer to discuss alternative submission methods within a reasonable time prior to your submission date.
 Many lecturers require this to take place before the end of Week 3.

 Some students may see an error message which states: "Loading Error This paper is not available Error M14:11."
 The error can be caused by multiple reasons, such as internet connectivity issue or server issue, etc.

 If you experience this issue, the following are the available options:

 1. If it's before the due date, please return to your document, open it and save it in a different format (see below) before re-submitting the assignment.
 When re-submitting, it may be useful to upload a version of the paper in a different document type.
-If, for example the paper is a Microsoft Word (.docx) file type, it may be better to open the document and then re-save it with a Word 97-2003 .doc file type or a pdf file type.
 This may improve the chances of the paper being processed correctly.